rundeck/docs/docs/manual/key-storage/enterprise-runner-key-storage.md

 ## Using Secrets from Runner Key Storage Integrations

 Once the Runner has been integrated with a secrets-management provider, such as Vault, then the _paths_ of the secrets can be browsed and selected from the Key Storage browser.
+The keys are not stored on the Rundeck Server, only the paths are shared with the GUI.

 ### Secrets in Job Steps